Here's when the child tax credit payments start

 You could also file a tax return to get the full monthly child tax credit payment you're owed.
 The IRS is offering information about free tax days in major cities to outreach to families who still need to file a 2020 return.

 To avoid this tax inconvenience, make sure all your information is updated before the payments start arriving.
-The future portal will allow you to make adjustments.
+The new portal will let you make adjustments.

 If I share custody of a kid, do I still get the child tax credit checks?